Mohammad Mokhber: Career

-On 16 July 2007, Mokhber was appointed head of the EIKO by Iran's Supreme Leader Ali Khamenei.
-Mokhber's appointment put him at the head of a powerful conglomerate which controls over $95 billion in assets built on "the systematic seizure of thousands of properties belonging to ordinary Iranians," according to Reuters.

 Under his leadership, it executed a number of privatization efforts and played an important role in Iran's response to the COVID-19 pandemic.
 Shortly after Mokhber became EIKO's leader, it established the Barakat Foundation and its subsidiary, the Barakat Pharmaceutical Group.
 Under Mokhber's EIKO leadership, the Barakat Medical complex promised to develop, manufacture, and deliver 120 million doses of vaccine for $1 billion.
 It took the money, but only produced 5 million doses (see Corruption and Abuse of Power).
 As the leader of EIKO, Mokhber also spearheaded multiple privatization efforts, most notably that of 65 subsidiaries of the EIKO and Barakat.
 In 2019 the U.S. sanctioned Mokhber, EIKO, and its subsidiaries (see Sanctions).